uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/database/mariadb.md

 hibernate.connection.validationQuery=select 1
 hibernate.dialect = org.hibernate.dialect.MySQL5InnoDBDialect
 ```
-You should copy/paste this configuration for each customized database portlet/uPortal context [see global datasource documentation](README.md#step-5-specific-portlet--uportal-database-configuration-optional)
+You should copy/paste this configuration for each customized database portlet/uPortal context [see global data source documentation](README.md#step-5-specific-portlet--uportal-database-configuration-optional)

 **NOTE:** Before mariaDB 10.1.35 using the Dialect `org.apereo.portal.utils.MySQL5InnoDBCompressedDialect` was needed if you didn't configured your mariaDB server with the [default row_format or equivalent](mariadb.md#step-1-mariadb-server-setup)